SteffenVetrhus/opencode-agents/README.en.md

 Internally decodes queries into expert language, then branches the search: finds definitions, applications, technology comparisons.
 After building a map of connections between terms, it verifies facts across different sources and assembles the complete picture.

 Delivers three things.
 Main conclusion—a brief answer to the query with recommendations.
 Connection map—a tree where terms lead to concepts, concepts to technologies, technologies to applications.
 And confidence assessment: High, Medium, or Low.
-Always responds in Russian, though all internal processing happens in English.
+Responds in the language of the query.
+All internal processing happens in English.

 ## _writer — Maximally Creative Agent